chapel-lang/chapel/doc/rst/language/spec/variables.rst

 variable.
 It is optional.

 The ``initialization-part`` of a variable declaration specifies an initialization expression for the variable.
-It is option.
+It is optional.
 When present, the initialization expression will be stored into the variable as its initial value.